LuposX/KonfiguratorFuerOSMDaten/src/README.md

 8. `pip install pytest`, used for testing pythoncode.
 9. `conda install sphinx`, used for documentation.
 10. `pip install sphinx-book-theme `, a theme for the documentation.
-11. `pip install psutil`, used to monitor system ressources.
+11. `pip install psutil`, used to monitor system resources.
 12. `pip install tox`, used to automatize testing.
 13. `pip install mypy`, used for checking static typing.
-14. `pip install jupyterlab`  # only needed for libary tests.
+14. `pip install jupyterlab`  # only needed for library tests.
 15. `conda install -c conda-forge osmium-tool`, used to split up data.
 16. `pip install screeninfo`, used to center the window